Times have changed.

 I want you to think like a filmmaker when acting on camera, even in the self-tapes.

-For my DIY actor friends, which is all of you in this era of auditioning, look for the creative side of doing self-tapes.
+Look for the creative side of doing self-tapes.
 It’s more than just good lighting and sound.
 It’s an opportunity to be the creative actor that you want to be.

 Today, because every actor controls his/her audition submissions, it’s now expected for your acting work to be more polished.
 We know you filmed it over and over, and sent us your best one.
 Yes, you need to submit the “best” take possible.

 Here’s how I define “best”: you are specific in your choices, seem prepared (if not memorized), and are generally confident with the role and material.
 How would Meryl Streep prepare for a self-tape?
 She would prep, prep, prep.

 Embrace the prep because it’s an opportunity to grow deeper as an actor.
 Every audition is a chance to work on your craft, including self-tapes.

 #1 Tip: Do what you gotta do to be prepared.

 Break down your scripts, memorize lines by rote without feeling so you’re free to play, try it a million different ways, chop broccoli while running the scene, sing the scene.
 Get the idea?
 There are a million ways to prep.
 The point is that most people simply don’t even take the time to really prep.
 Winging it is not going to get your job.
 You’ll be counting on a lot of luck to book that job.
 Prep prep prep.